2KAbhishek/octohub.nvim/README.md

 </div>

-`octohub.nvim` is a Neovim plugin that lets you manage and explore your GitHub repositories directly from within Neovim.
+`octohub.nvim` is a Neovim plugin that lets you manage, explore, and understand your GitHub repositories directly from within Neovim.
-With this plugin, you can view, filter, and sort repositories, all without leaving your editor.
+With this plugin, you can view, filter, and sort repositories, view activity events, contributions, repository stats, and more — all without leaving your editor.

-`octostats.nvim` is a Neovim plugin that brings your GitHub profile and contribution stats directly into Neovim.
+It brings your GitHub profile and contribution stats directly into Neovim, providing a comprehensive GitHub experience within your editor.
-With this plugin, you can view activity events, contributions, repository stats, and more — all from within your editor.

 ## ✨ Features

 - Quickly list and open any GitHub repositories, yours or others, directly from Neovim.
-- Sort repositories by stars, forks, and other criteria, with support for filtering by type (forks, private, etc.).
+- Sort repositories by stars, forks, and other criteria, with support for filtering by type (forks, private repos, etc.).
 - View all sorts of repository details at a glance, including issues, stars, forks, and more.
 - Seamless integration with Telescope for fuzzy searching and quick access to repositories.
 - Display GitHub profile stats including recent activity and contributions for any user.
 - View repository statistics, such as top languages and contribution metrics.
 - Customizable display options for activity, contribution graphs, and repo stats.